giovanibrioni/kong-k8s-monitoring-tools/README.md

-# Kong API Gateway on K8s - Ingress Mode / Keycloak: securing API through OIDC
+# Kong API Gateway on K8s - Ingress Mode / Keycloak: securing API through OIDC and Audit

-This is a how to guide to configure Kong API Gateway running on k8s as Ingress controller with monitoring tools (Prometheus, Grafana and ELk) and securing API through OIDC
+This is a how to guide to configure Kong API Gateway running on k8s as Ingress controller with monitoring tools (Prometheus, Grafana and ELk), securing API through OIDC and log audit with body
  - To configure Kong OSS running in hybrid mode switch to branch: kong-hybrid-mode
  - To configure Kong Enterprise Free running in hybrid mode switch to branch: enterprise-free-hybrid